 Beverly Diaz was a PAA Dance intern in Spain in the Summer of 2015.
 This is the second of 3 blog posts she wrote on her personal blog about here experience.
 Check out the first here, and stay tuned for part…

 Build your resume, gain international arts experience, and directly contribute to an arts company, all while being immersed in Spanish culture!
 By interning with a professional performing arts company in Barcelona, you will walk away with a better understanding of the Spanish and Catalan languages, and the dynamics of an arts organization.
-In order to fully contribute to the organization and get the most out of your internship experience, Performing Arts Abroad requires a minimum of six weeks working 20-30 hours per week.
+In order to fully contribute to the organization and get the most out of your internship experience, Performing Arts Abroad requires a minimum of four weeks working 20-30 hours per week.
 In addition, each intern will plan a final project to display his/her contribution to the organization.
 We offer internships with varying levels of Spanish proficiency, from beginner to fluent.

 Performing Arts Abroad intern abroad participants are strongly encouraged to take advantage of the opportunity to take on a self-driven capstone project to complement their internship experience.
 This is a unique opportunity for you to complete a project of your own design and choosing with the guidance of a PAA advisor, and up to $100 in funding.
 In the end, you’ll feel a deeper connection to your international internship experience, and you’ll produce something that demonstrates your professional aptitude, what you have learned, and what you have contributed to your host organization.